saulocantanhede/tfgreek2/docs/features/domain.md

 ## Source description

-Taken from XML attribute `domain` of tag `w` (word).
+This feature is derived from the XML attribute `domain` of the tag `w` (word).
 The word sense data for this feature was compiled by the United Bible Societies MARBLE project.
 See [Macula-Greek Licence](https://github.com/Clear-Bible/macula-greek/blob/main/LICENSE.md).

 ---
 ###### *Browse all features by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), [feature group](featuresbygroup.md#start) or [feature type](featuresbyfeaturetype.md#start).*